The EU has adopted rules which make it possible to stop payments from the EU budget to member states that do not respect the rule of law.

 Agreement with the Council

 MEPs started negotiations with the Council in October.
-Parliament’s co-rapporteurs on the file are Sarvamaa and Eider Gardiazabal Rubial (S&D, Spain).
+Parliament’s co-rapporteurs on the file were Sarvamaa and Eider Gardiazabal Rubial (S&D, Spain).

-An agreement was reached on 5 November.
-Parliament’s negotiators secured a broad scope of the legislation, ensuring it will not only apply to cases of corruption and fraud, but will also cover breaches of fundamental values such as freedom, democracy, equality and respect for human rights including the rights of minorities.
+An agreement was reached on 5 November 2020.
+Parliament’s negotiators secured a broad scope of the legislation, ensuring it will not only apply to cases of corruption and fraud, but will also cover systemic breaches of fundamental values, such as democracy or the independence of the judiciary, when those breaches affect – or risk affecting – the management of EU funds.

 The agreed text also protects the final beneficiaries of the funds such as students, farmers or NGOs.
-They will be able to claim their due amounts from the Commission.
+They will be able to file a complaint to the Commission via a web platform, which will assist them in ensuring they receive the due amounts.

 “For us it was crucial that final beneficiaries won’t be punished for the wrongdoing of their governments and that they continue receiving funds that have been promised to them,” said Gardiazabal Rubial.